 It’s December 13, 2015.
-I’ve just woken up freezing cold and laying on top of an old bookcase in my makeshift shelter in a secluded field.
+I’ve just woken up freezing cold and lying on top of an old bookcase in my makeshift shelter in a secluded field.
 I’m homeless.
 I have no money, no phone, and no transportation.
 I’ve lost everything in my life including my beautiful wife and 6 amazing children, my multi-million dollar business, all my income, close and dear friends, and my dream home.

 (The above pictures are of my actual home I lost and then the shelter I slept in when homeless)

 I’m in extreme shock and can’t process all that’s happened to me so fast.
 I’m literally in hell.
 My wife has a restraining order against me and has moved herself and our children thousands of miles away.
 I haven’t spoken or seen anyone in my family for months.
 I just left a treatment center for addicts about 2 weeks earlier.
 I had been there 108 days.
 Prior to entering the treatment center, I spent 48 days in jail.
 That in and of itself traumatized me beyond anything I can express in words.
 It’s Sunday.
 I’m disoriented, confused, broken and scared.
 I begin walking to church to meet with a bishop to receive some kind of help.
-The catastrophic reality of my situation is pressing in from all directions.
+The catastrophic reality of my situation is bearing down on me from all directions.
 I’m all alone.
 My life and future has been blown to pieces.
 I don’t want to live, but I don’t want to die either.
 Mostly, I just want to cease to exist.

 All I can think about is my family.
 As I’m walking, I’m thinking of how utterly impossible it seems to ever win them back.
 The last I heard, my wife was moving toward divorce.
 Just the pain I feel from losing her is indescribable and unbearable, and then I have the devastating loss of everything else piled on top of that.
 My soul simply can’t bear the enormous weight of it all.
 I just want to let myself sink into the darkest abyss never to return, but I’m fighting with all my might not to go there.